BookmDan/blockchain/README.md

 Resources: https://tinyurl.com/LauriHartikkaMediumpost , https://github.com/lhartikk/naivechain

 ## Task:
-• A summary of how you implemented the blockchain and how to use it.
+• A summary of how you implemented the blockchain and how to use it. <br>
 • Any challenges you faced and how you overcame them.

 ## Summary of Implementation: